wp-plugins/zotpress/readme.txt

 * Many shortcode parameters have been changed; these parameters are now deprecated: api_user_id (now userid), item_key (now item), tag_name (now tag), data_type (now datatype), collection_id (now collection), download (now downloadable), image (now showimage).
 * New shortcode parameter "sortby" allows you to sort by "author" (first author) and "date" (publication date).
 By default, citations are sorted by latest added.

+= 4.1 =
+* Bugfixes: Filtering by author and date reinstated.
+* New: Titles by year.
+(New parameter: title)

 == Upgrade Notice ==

 = 1.2 =